 Next, you can use the GTmetrix tool.
 Although Google Page Speed Insights generate a bunch of reports and provide suggestions, you shouldn’t depend on this tool only.
 To identify your WordPress website’s lacks, GTmetrix is an excellent resource.
 This tool is incredibly useful as it generates in-depth metrics as well as offers optimization suggestions based on your website’s performance.

-Now if you have noted down the lacks of your website, it’s time to see how you can improve your website’s performance and ensure a better position in search rankings.
+Now if you have noted down the lack of your website, it’s time to see how you can improve your website’s performance and ensure a better position in search rankings.

 6 indefectible Ways Optimize WordPress Site Speed